markfinger/python-js-host/README.md

 pip install js-host
 ```

-js-host requires access to a `node` binary provided by [Node.js](https://nodejs.org) or
+js-host requires access to a [Node.js](https://nodejs.org) or [io.js](https://iojs.org/) binary.

-[io.js](https://iojs.org/).
-On OSX you can run `brew install node`.
-On *nix you can run
-`apt-get install nodejs` or a comparable command with your distribution's package manager.
+On OSX, you can run `brew install node`.
+On Linux, you can install node with your package manager.

 Quick start